Outdoor Recreation

 The Palouse Prairie Foundation promotes preservation and restoration of native Palouse Prairie ecosystems in Whitman and Latah Counties (Colfax, Wa - Moscow, ID region).
 This organization has documented the birds, animals, and plants that are native to the Palouse Prairie region.
 In addition to promoting landscaping with native plants, they have interesting information about the Giant Palouse Earthworm.

 Visit the Pioneer Park Aviary in Walla Walla.
-This aviary is home to about 200 exotic birds and can be an educational experience for the whole family.
+This aviary is home to exotic birds and can be an educational experience for the whole family.

 Washington Audubon - Great Washington State Birding Trail

-On February 19, 2009, Washington Audubon announced the addition of the Sun and Sage Loop to the Great Washington State Birding Trail.
-This new addition encompasses Southeast Washington.
+Washington Audubon added the Sun and Sage Loop to the Great Washington State Birding Trail in 2009.
+This addition encompasses Southeast Washington.

 Washington Native Plant Society - Columbia Basin Chapter

 The Washington Native Plant Society - Columbia Basin Chapter serves the Tri-Cities and Walla Walla area and is active in conducting plant surveys, salvaging, seed collecting, restoration ecology and public outreach.
-In addition, this organization offers a free downloadable guide titled The Natural Way to Grow: Gardening with Native Plants of Eastern Washington (PDF), maintains a photo gallery of Columbia Basin Wildflowers, and coordinates wildflower viewing field trips in the spring.
-Their activities take place in both the Tri-Cities and Walla Walla.
+Follow us on Facebook

 Washington State Ornithological Society

 The Washington Ornithological Society (WOS) provides a forum for birders from throughout the state to meet and share information on bird identification, biology, population status, and birding sites.
-Although monthly meetings are held in Seattle, this organization offers Field Trips thoughout the state including Eastern Washington.
+Monthly meetings are held in Seattle.

 Washington Wildlife and Recreation Program

 The Washington Wildlife and Recreation Program (WWRP) is a state grant program that provides funding to protect habitat, preserve working farms and create new local and state parks.
-You may view the parks and recreation areas for proposed and funded projects for your community.
+You may search for projects by county for proposed and funded projects.

 Washington Wildlife Viewing Guides and Areas